rubensgomes/flaskapis/README.rst

 Justification for this project
 =================

+**ATTENTION THIS PROJECT IS NO LONGER LIVE.
+I DECOMMISSIONED THIS PROJECT IN 2017**

 NOTE: This code is not fully tested, and should be considered under development code.
 The source code that is provided are  mainly used for demonostrations and learning purposes only.